kiss-ai-stack/ai-chatbot-demo/README.md

 ![demo.gif](./demo.gif)

-This demonstration showcases a robust and scalable chatbot solution built using React for the frontend and the KISS AI Stack for backend intelligence.
+This demonstration showcases solution built using React for the frontend and the KISS AI Stack for backend intelligence.

 ## Prerequisites

 *   **Node.js:** Version 20 or higher is required for frontend development.
 *   **Python:** Version 3.12 or higher is required for the backend server.
-*   **OpenAI API Key:** A valid OpenAI API key is necessary to access AI models (Consider private model or alternatives for sensitive data).
+*   **OpenAI API Key**

 ## Getting Started